symfony-cmf/symfony-cmf-docs/bundles/core/dependency_injection_tags.rst

     code when you actually need the request.

-For Symfony 2.3, this tag is automatically translated to a `synchronized service`_ but as Symfony 2.2 does not have that feature, you can use this tag for bundles that you want to be able to use with Symfony 2.2.
+For Symfony 2.3, this tag is automatically translated to a `synchronized service`_ but Symfony 2.2 does not have that feature, so you can use this tag for bundles that you want to be able to work with Symfony 2.2.
 In custom applications that run with Symfony 2.3, there is no need for this tag, just use the synchronized service feature.